jasonbrodeur/SHAD-mapping/README.md

 This repository contains files and content to populate the [information page](https://jasonbrodeur.github.io/SHAD-mapping/) for the SHAD Introduction to crowdsourcing and digital mapping exercise.

 Created by John Maclachlan and Jay Brodeur, July 2022.
-Updated July 2024.
+Updated June 2025.

 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).